tutek1/DTLabs/03_Platformer2D/lab03.md

 - Next, I tasked you to create a **2D player controller**
 - Then we made the **jump pad** functional using the `Linear Velocity` property in tiles
 - We added **electric cables**, which reset the level on touch, while learning about **Custom Data** in tiles and how to get them.
-- Lastly, we set up the camera to **correctly scale** with the window size
+- Lastly, we set up the camera to **scale correctly** with the window size

 If you want to see what the finished template looks like after this lab, you can download it here: